LAMMPS

 LAMMPS/28Oct2024-foss-2023a-kokkos-mace-CUDA-12.1.1

-The kokkos-macebuild includes support for MACE machine-learning interatomic potentials and is intended for GPU-accelerated workflows involving ML-based force fields.
+The kokkos-mace build includes support for the MACE machine-learning interatomic potential and is intended for GPU-accelerated workflows using ML-based force fields.

 You can view detailed build options and enabled packages for any module with: